Comedy Central: 2000–2010

 South Park episodes "200" and "201" aired in April 2010, revisiting the issue of the Islamic religious figure Muhammad's perceived immunity to parody, for fear of violent retaliation.
 The Super Best Friends returned, but Muhammad was entirely covered by a black bar reading "CENSORED" through all of his screen time.
 By the second episode of the two-parter, Comedy Central decided to censor every instance of his name, as well as three entire monologues, from the end of the show.
 The monologues dealt with the subjects of censorship and intimidation but did not use Muhammad's name.
-Parker and Stone have since issued a statement to the press, confirming that the "bleeps" were added weeks after the show was finished and that Comedy Central has refused to let them post the original version of South Park, in addition to retroactively removing the original "Super Best Friends" episode.
-Parker threatened to quit the show after this incident.
+Trey Parker and Matt Stone have since issued a statement to the press, confirming that the "bleeps" were added weeks after the show was finished and that Comedy Central has refused to let them post the original version of South Park, in addition to retroactively removing the original "Super Best Friends" episode.
+Trey Parker threatened to quit the show after this incident.

 2011–2018

 On December 9, 2010, Comedy Central introduced a new logo for the network that launched on January 1, 2011, which left behind the previous theme of a world-sized "tower" broadcasting the network/skyscrapers, in favor of an image of two "C"'s, with one of them and the word "Central" turned upside-down within the new logomark.
 The new logo was designed to represent the network's unique brand of comedy (with some drawing comparisons to the copyright symbol as inspiration for its design and use), and to provide the network with a logo that could be easily used across different platforms, such as social media.
 However, the "bars" version of the logo used from 2000 to 2011 was intended to be Comedy Central's new logo as part of a planned rebranding in 2010, and the network used it short-lived until the network started a logo nicknamed the "Comedymark".
 The logo's resemblance to the one used by the Federal Communications Commission was also pointed out.
 It went on to win several industry awards.

 The Polish version of the channel was the first international Comedy Central channel to switch to the new logo on February 20, 2011; followed by the Hungarian version on April 1, 2011.
 Versions of the channel in Germany and the Netherlands soon followed on October 1, 2011.
 Comedy Central New Zealand rebranded in April 2012.
 Viacom 18 launched the channel in India on January 23, 2012.
 StarHub launched Comedy Central Asia in Singapore on November 1, 2012; the channel was added to its Basic Entertainment Upsize group.

 In 2012, Atom.com (formerly AtomFilms) was absorbed into Comedy Central.

 On April 1, 2012, Comedy Central launched a Russian-language version of Comedy Central branded as Paramount Comedy in Russia.
 On March 1, 2023, «Paramount Comedy» was renamed to «Comedy Central» and broadcasts in CIS countries (except Russia and Belarus).

+In November 2013, Bill Cosby's first special, Far From Finished, in 30 years premiered on Comedy Central.